2019 Charlotte 49ers football team

-Previous season

-The 49ers finished the 2018 season 5–7, 4–4 in C-USA play to finish in fourth place in the East Division.

 Coaching staff

 Following the loss of the final home game of the 2018 season to FIU and elimination from bowl game contention, first-year athletic director Mike Hill released head coach Brad Lambert from his contract.
 Lambert finished the season and his Charlotte 49ers career with a road victory against FAU the following Saturday.
 On December 5, 2018 Austin Peay third-year head coach Will Healy was introduced as the Charlotte 49ers second head football coach.

-On December 21 Austin Peay's Defensive coordinator Brandon Cooper was named Co-defensive coordinator and safeties coach.
+On December 21, Austin Peay's defensive coordinator Brandon Cooper was named co-defensive coordinator and safeties coach.
 Also coming over on the same date from Austin Peay was Max Thurmond who would take over the same positions of special teams coordinator and linebackers coach.
 Virginia State offensive coordinator Mark Carrey was named quarterbacks coach.
 Southern Miss cornerbacks coach Eddie Hicks would take the same position on Healy's new staff.
 Carter Crutchfield would also follow Healy from Austin Peay to continue as his recruiting coordinator and director of operations.
 Rounding out the first round of staff hires would be Chris Laskowski, who maintained the same position he had under Healy at Austin Peay of strength and conditioning coach.